[Portrait of Patrick] Patrick Reynolds

 General

-I am a software architect at BlueStripe Software, working mostly on the data collection bits in the company's Application Management tool, FactFinder.
-My work there is all about causality, asynchrony, performance measurement, and creative kernel development.
+Before GitHub, I was a software architect at BlueStripe Software, working mostly on the data collection bits in the company's application management tool, FactFinder.
+My work there was all about causality, asynchrony, performance measurement, and creative kernel development.

-I was recently a postdoctoral associate in the Computer Science Department at Cornell University.
+Before BlueStripe, I was a postdoctoral associate in the Computer Science Department at Cornell University.
 I worked with Gün Sirer and Fred Schneider on device drivers and BGP security (tech report, poster) in the Nexus operating system.

 I got my PhD at Duke University under the supervision of Amin Vahdat and Janet Wiener.
 I previously earned a Master's degree at Duke and a Bachelor's degree from the University of Virginia.